siconos/siconos/docs/sphinx/getting_started/tutorial_python/diode_bridge.rst

 with the unknowns :math:`x` and :math:`r`.

-To represent this kind of ordinary differential equations, siconos has a class :class:`FirstOrderLinearTIDS` (TIDS stands for time-invariant coefficients dynamical system) which inherits from :class:`DynamicalSystem`.
+To represent this kind of ordinary differential equations, siconos has a class :class:`FirstOrderLinearDS` (TIDS stands for time-invariant coefficients dynamical system) which inherits from :class:`DynamicalSystem`.
 Check :ref:`dynamical_systems` to find a complete review of all the dynamical systems formalisms available in the software.

 ::